Degrees and Certifications:

 As a student, Mark has primarily studied history and political science, earning his B.A. in Education (History and Geography) at the University of Nevada, Reno.
 As a Madison Fellow, he took classes at Georgetown University for his Masters in Social Science from Eastern Michigan University.

-Mark has served on the College Board’s Test Development Committee for AP US Government and is currently a member of the Instructional Design Team for the redesigned course.
+Mark has served on the College Board’s Test Development Committee for AP US Government and the Instructional Design Team for the redesigned course.
+He also serves as a Table Leader/Reader scoreing the AP US GoPo exam.
 He helped train teachers from the Czech Republic and Slovakia on democracy education and presented at multiple local, state, and national conferences.
 Mark has served as a city councilmember, a delegate to a national convention, a political party chair, a greeter at his church, and volunteer at organizations including Habitat for Humanity, Children’s Hunger Fund, and Ronald McDonald House.
 He will look for opportunities to be involved in the Oconee community.
 When he isn’t teaching, Mark enjoys sports, reading, and traveling with his family.

 For more information, see Mr. Oglesby’s CV.